Kubra Khan

 Rabia Iqbal Khan known by her stage name Kubra Khan (born 16 June 1993), is a Pakistani actress who works in Urdu television and films.
 She made her debut in 2014 with the film Na Maloom Afraad.
 Khan is described among the nation's highest-paid actresses by the media.

 Khan has appeared in successful films such as Jawani Phir Nahi Ani 2, Parwaaz Hai Junoon (both 2018), and London Nahi Jaunga (2022).
-Her television work includes the hit dramas, Sang-e-Mar Mar (2016), Alif Allah Aur Insaan (2017), Alif (2019), Hum Kahan Ke Sachay Thay and Sinf-e-Aahan (both in 2021), and Jannat Se Aagay (2023).
+She made her television debut with Sang-e-Mar Mar (2016) followed by several dramas including Alif Allah Aur Insaan (2017), Alif (2019), Hum Kahan Ke Sachay Thay and Sinf-e-Aahan (both in 2021), Jannat Se Aagay (2023) and Noor Jahan (2024).

 Early life

 Born near Multan, Punjab on 16 June 1993, her family moved to the United Kingdom when she was 6 months old, and initially was a model, having been spotted by Ahmed Ali Butt's future wife Fatima Khan and later by Butt's brother, before becoming an actress.